digi-ron/AU-Falcon-SPUD-Project/Electrical/DriverButtons/DriverButtons.md

 ## Fuel Button

-> The fuel release button plug specification and wiring is currently unknown, pending information from part manufacturer(s).
-More information is listed below as discovered
+> The fuel release button plug specification and wiring is currently unknown.
+All known information is listed below as discovered
 {: .block-note}

 The following is known about the connectors for the fuel button, however no part number or original manufacturer has been discerned: